 The Trust will retain 20% of the learner’s funding for the following:

-(Exact costs depend on cohort of students, therefore the breakdown is itemised in a percentage of the 20% overall)
+(Exact costs depend on cohort of learners, therefore the breakdown is itemised in a percentage of the 20% overall)

 10% Management of subcontractor including:

-Administration and payment of Student Financial Support (where applicable)
+Administration and payment of Learner Financial Support (where applicable)

 ILR data management

 16-19 Study Programme advice, guidance and support

 5% Teaching and Learning Training and Support including:

 Sharing of good practice

 Where the Trust delivers Maths and English (Functional Skills and GCSE) and CEIAG a separate charge will be applied.

 109-111 Blythe Terrace,